Emilia-Capital/progress-planner/readme.txt

 Security:

 * Stricter sanitization & escaping of data in to-do items.
+Props to [justakazh](https://github.com/justakazh) for reporting through our [PatchStack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/progress-planner).
 * Restrict access to the plugin's dashboard widgets to users with the `publish_posts` capability.

 = 0.9.2 =